EasyCarnet LogoEasyCarnet

 • Surety bond (carnet bond): Equal to 40% of the value of the General List

-• Certified check: Equal to 40% of the value of the General List
+• Certified check: Equal to 40% of the value of the General List.
+Once the check clears with the issuing service provider, the carnet will be released.

 Bond Application Process